orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

-Previously, actions were run synchronously.
-That is, they were blocking any other form processing until completed.
-It is now possible to run actions asynchronously.
-This means that the form processing can continue while the actions are running in the background.
-This is particularly useful when the actions call services.
+Previously, actions were always run *synchronously*.
+That is, they were blocking any other form processing until completed, even when calling, for example, external services.

+It is now possible to run actions *asynchronously*.
+This means that, if the action contains services calls, form processing can continue while service calls are pending in the background.
+Once services terminate, the rest of the actions is processed.

+Changing this mode only matters for actions that include service calls.

-You can enable asynchronous actions:
+You can enable asynchronous actions either:

-- at the action level, using the `async="true` attribute
+- at the action level, using the `async="true"` attribute
 - at the form level, using the `oxf.fr.detail.actions.async.*.*` property

 Example of configuration property: